Experimental study of three-dimensional turbulence under a free surface

 Université Paris Cité, CNRS, MSC, UMR 7057, F-75 013 Paris, France

-Reference: sumitted to Physical Review Fluids (2024)
+Reference: in press in Physical Review Fluids (2024)

 URL: